-Earning money passively is always a good thing and while there are many sources of a passive income most have a high barrier of entry to the point if you are able to buy into that income you likely do not need it anyway.
+Earning money passively is always a good thing and while there are many sources of passive income most have a high barrier of entry to the point if you can buy into that income you likely do not need it anyway.

 Simple right?
 Well, what they are downloading is not known but here is what their website has to say about it.

 Data scientists use your internet data to solve complex problems like finding solutions for market research, ad verification, brand protection, pricing intelligence, travel fare aggregation, and SEO monitoring.Honeygain.com.
 (2019). [online] Available at: https://www.honeygain.com/ [Accessed 19 Nov.
 2019].

 How truthful this is honestly something I am unable to say as reading between the lines kinda suggests that they are using your connection to access websites to browse them in different countries and operating systems (which would suggest why Windows and Android have different earnings from experience) and what they do on those websites is anyone’s guess but I do stress this is something that we can’t find out ourselves and I am leaving it out in the open so people understand that there may be a risk to doing this.

 Anyhow, I am torn away from the main point of this article which is whether Honeygain is worth it and does it pays out.
 I can only speak about this from a United Kingdom IP address but on average I got around 4GB a day with some days being lower and other days being far higher and as of the day of writing this (22 November 2019) I have reached the needed amount to be able to cash out